 - Focused on emerging technology and enhancing the customer experience

-- Used analytics to make decisions
+- Used analytics to make decisions for risk reduction

 - Demonstrated viable methods of setting our product apart in the market